HumanBrainProject/ebrains-neuromorphic-job-queue-api/README.rst

-   hbpIdentityUserDirectory -> clbUser      (from clb-identity module) hbpCollabStore -> clbCollab              (from clb-collab module) hbpCollabStore.context -> clbContext     (from clb-collab module)
+   hbpIdentityUserDirectory -> clbUser      (from clb-identity module) hbpCollabStore -> clbCollab              (from clb-collab module) hbpCollabStore.context -> clbContext     (from clb-collab module) hbpCollaboratoryNavStore -> clbCollabNav (from clb-collab module) clbCollabApp -> clbCollabApp (from clb-collab module)

    At some point, you can remove 'hbpCommon' Angular dependency